teragonaudio/MrsWatson/BUILDING.md

 [Steinberg's Developer Page][1], and then extracted to the `vendor/vstsdk2.4` subdirectory of the project before compiling.

-The MrsWatson source code also contains a few submodules, it is recommended that you sync the submodules before building the code.
+The MrsWatson source code also contains some submodules for third-party libraries, so before building you should run the following commands:

+    git submodule sync
+    git submodule update --init --recursive

+If you download the MrsWatson sources from the automatically-generated zipfile/tarball that GitHub produces for each release, then the third-party code will not be included.
+Currently it is not recommended to use the GitHub source releases, but rather to clone the sources and build from the release tag.

 Mac OSX